mateuszbuda/mateuszbuda.github.io/resume.md

 		<strong>Mateusz Buda</strong>, Atsuto Maki, and Maciej A Mazurowski.
 "A systematic study of the class imbalance problem in convolutional neural networks." <i><a href="https://www.sciencedirect.com/science/article/pii/S0893608018302107" target="_blank">Neural Networks</a></i>, 2018.
 	</p>
 	<p>
 		Maciej A Mazurowski, <strong>Mateusz Buda</strong>, Ashirbani Saha, and Mustafa R. Bashir.
-"Deep learning in radiology: an overview of the concepts and a survey of the state of the art." <i><a href="https://arxiv.org/abs/1802.08717" target="_blank">arXiv preprint arXiv:1802.08717</a></i>, 2018.
+"Deep learning in radiology: An overview of the concepts and a survey of the state of the art with focus on MRI." <i><a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/jmri.26534" target="_blank">Journal of Magnetic Resonance Imaging</a></i>, 2018.
 	</p>
 	<p>
 		<a href="https://scholar.google.com/citations?user=xJRY-IIAAAAJ" target="_blank">Google Scholar Profile</a>